Toggle Location Modal

 1. Peptic Ulcers: Untreated gastritis can worsen into peptic ulcers and open sores, generally in the stomach lining or upper part of the small intestine.
 Ulcers can cause significant pain and bleeding.

 2. Increased Risk of Stomach Cancer: Chronic inflammation, particularly in cases like autoimmune gastritis, can raise the risk of stomach cancer over time.
-Early diagnosis and treatment of gastritis are crucial to prevent such complications.
+Early diagnosis and treatment are crucial to prevent such complications.

 When to see a doctor?